Play Therapy: Play Therapists Impact On Mental Health

 Cognitive-behavioral therapy (CBT) is often considered one of the most effective treatment modalities for adults looking to examine their thought process and gain more control over it.
 Since thoughts influence feelings and feelings influence actions, getting familiar with how to manage your thoughts can improve your mental health considerably.

 Cognitive-behavioral play therapy takes those concepts and applies them to children at play.
 The play counselor and child direct the play session through toy cars, action figures, puppets, dolls, construction toys like sandboxes, or other modes of expressive play while partaking in CBT conversations and techniques.
-CBPT is considered a psycho-educational therapy and may be a short-term form of structured PT.
+CBPT is considered a psycho-educational therapy and may be a short-term form of structured play therapy.

 Dyadic